anonymous202511/pemi/README.md

 Our artifact includes the following directories:

 #### pemi/
-- Prototype implementation of PEMI
+- Prototype implementation of PEMI.

 #### apps/
-- Example applications.
+- Example applications based on quiche, quinn, and quic-go.

 #### mininet/
 - Mininet-based testbed to evaluate PEMI under various network conditions.